MXR (broadcaster): History

 In 1999 and 2000, MXR London, a newly-formed consortium including Border Television, Chrysalis Radio and Daily Mail and General Trust, unsuccessfully applied for licences to broadcast a DAB ensemble in London which were ultimately awarded to CE Digital and Switchdigital.
 MXR subsequently, through multiple partnerships, including with Capital Radio Group, Chrysalis, 102.2 Jazz FM and GMG Radio, submitted applications for licences to operate regional ensembles throughout England and Wales and, following success with all of them, the ensembles started broadcasting in the early 2000s.
 The regional ensembles covered larger areas than local ensembles, with which they coexisted, but a smaller area than the national BBC and Digital One ensembles.

-In 2000, Ford of Britain joined MXR and subsequently committed to adding DAB-capable radios to cars made from 2004.
+In 2000, Ford of Britain joined MXR and committed to adding DAB to audio systems in cars made from 2004.

 In September 2012, MXR announced that their ensembles would stop broadcasting upon the expiration of their respective licences and the last one covering Yorkshire ceased transmissions in 2015, leaving Switchdigital's Central Scotland ensemble as the last regional multiplex in the UK.